Aloys0/optical-design/README.md

 # Optical-design optimization
-Optimize the radii of curvature and position of an optical lens system through the Basin-Hopping algorithm using ray tracing.
+Optimize the radii of curvature and position of an optical lens system through ray tracing using the Basin-Hopping algorithm.